 4. Yellowstone River (Yellowstone National Park and Montana)

 Yes, this is the fourth Montana stream on the list.
-The Yellowstone simply can't be left out of any list of top trout waters, as it provides 250 miles of some of the most beautiful and heartstopping trout fishing in the world.
+The Yellowstone simply can't be left off any list of top trout waters, as it provides 250 miles of some of the most beautiful and heart stopping trout fishing in the world.
 The fishing begins deep in the Thoroughfare region of Wyoming.
 There's no easy way to reach this water.
 It take's a long hike and a dedication of a week or so to fish this water the way it should be fished.
 This is cutthroat water, with both resident fish and migratory trout from Yellowstone Lake.
-This is as deep in the wildnerness as you can get in the lower 48, and you must be sure you can be totally self-sufficient.
+This is as deep in the wilderness as you can get in the lower 48, and you must be sure you can be totally self-sufficient.
 In the case of an accident, you'll be on you're own.
 Also, Grizzlies, black bear, moose, and other dangerous creatures are common.
 That can be a deterrent or an attraction.
 You decide for yourself.

 8. Connecticut River, (New Hampshire and Vermont)